pankaj219/Servelet/README.md

 These programs are responsible to process user/Browser request and generates response/content and sends reponse to the user/browser
-These program side program willbe excuted by web server Every server side program will have ana unique url we can build these program by using following two technologies 1)Services
+These program side program willbe excuted by web server Every server side program will have ana unique url we can build these program by using following two technologies...................
+1)Services..........
-2)JSP(java server pages)
+2)JSP(java server pages).....................................................................

 Servelets technology
 ====================
 By using this technology we can build dynamic web pages/server side program Code of server side program will be written using java language.We can also use HTML tags in these program .
-Clas  of these program must implement javax.servelet.servelet interface either directly or indirectly.Classes and interfaces of this technology has beeen built by web server vendors jar file (servlet-api.jar) of these classes and interface must be added into project using build path .
+Class  of these program must implement javax.servelet.servelet interface either directly or indirectly.Classes and interfaces of this technology has beeen built by web server vendors jar file (servlet-api.jar) of these classes and interface must be added into project using build path .

 1)javax.servlrt.Servlet interface
 2)javax.servlrt.GenericServelet class